Keyfactor/k8s-orchestrator/README.md

 pattern: `<k8s_secret_field_name>/<keystore_alias>`.
 For example, if the secret has a field named `mykeystore.jks` and the keystore contains a certificate with an alias of `mycert`, the orchestrator will manage the certificate using the alias `mykeystore.jks/mycert`.

+### K8SPKCS12
+The K8SPKCS12 store type is used to manage Kubernetes secrets of type `Opaque`.
+These secrets must have a field that ends in `.p12`, `.pkcs12`, `.pfx`.
+The orchestrator will inventory and manage using a *custom alias* of the following pattern: `<k8s_secret_field_name>/<keystore_alias>`.
+For example, if the secret has a field named `mykeystore.p12` and the keystore contains a certificate with an alias of `mycert`, the orchestrator will manage the certificate using the alias `mykeystore.p12/mycert`.

 ## Versioning